fpereiro/teishi/README.md

    compare: 3,
    to: [2, 4, 5],
    multi: 'one_of'
-}, true) // returns [true, Input must be one of [2, 4, 5] but instead is 3]
+}, true) // returns [true, "Input must be one of [2, 4, 5] but instead is 3"]
          // and doesn't log an error to the console.
 ```

 ## Two more points about `multi`